phusion/passenger/src/agent/Core/SpawningKit/README.md

 ### The SpawnEnvSetupper

-The first thing the subprocess does is executing the SpawnEnvSetupper (which is contained inside PassengerAgent and can be invoked through a specific argument).
+The first thing the subprocess does is execute the SpawnEnvSetupper (which is contained inside PassengerAgent and can be invoked through a specific argument).
 This program performs various basic preparation in the subprocess such as:

  * Changing the current working directory to that of the application.
  * Setting environment variables, ulimits, etc.